July 19, 1868– Florence Foster Jenkins:

 I admire anyone who, by sure force of will, can remake themselves into something fabulous.
 Jenkins was a 20th Century American socialite and lover of music who identified as an opera singer, a coloratura soprano to be exact.
-Somehow, she became a major sensation.
+Somehow, she became a sensation.

+Jenkins was born into wealth.
+She was a generous philanthropist.
+She counted among her many fans, Noël Coward, Cole Porter and Tallulah Bankhead.
 Her considerable fame came not from her musical talent, but rather its opposite.
 Her astonishingly terrible singing and clueless inability to find the right pitch was the stuff of legend.
 She practiced diligently in order to lovingly massacre her way through arias by Mozart, Verdi and Strauss.